Russian Oligarch Who Bought Donald Trump’s Mansion In Suspicious Deal May Now Own Piece Of U.S. Energy Grid

 Though Alevo — now Innolith — sold only one of the 16,000 GridBank units it has projected it would sell, that single unit was hooked into the PJM Interconnection network in Maryland, an organization that “manages the high-voltage electricity grid to ensure reliability for more than 65 million people,” Siegelman reported.

 Though the single GridBank would not give the company control over the U.S. power grid, it would allow access to gain intelligence into the grid’s inner workings.
-According to report by the trade journal Elecritcal Contractor, Russian hackers have been attempting to attack the grid at least since March of 2016.
+According to report by the trade journal Electrical Contractor, Russian hackers have been attempting to attack the grid at least since March 2016.